+IBIS Specification

-IBIS Specification Acquire, read and become familiar with the IBIS specification.
+Acquire, read and become familiar with the IBIS specification.

+Buffer Schematics
-Buffer Schematics Acquire a schematic of each of the different types of input, output and

-I/O buffers on the component.
+Acquire a schematic of each of the different types of input, output and I/O buffers on the component.
 If at all possible, use the same schematic that the silicon designers use for simulating Tco.
 Make sure that the schematic includes ESD diodes (if present in the design) and a representation of the power distribution network of the package.
-From these schematics determine the type of output structure (standard CMOS totem-pole, open-drain, etc.) for each different type of output or supply rail) for the clamp diodes than that used for the pullup or pulldown transistors.
-This may be the case when dealing with components that are designed to be used in mixed 3.3 V/5 V systems.

-I/O buffer on the IC.
+From these schematics determine the type of output structure (standard CMOS totem-pole, open-drain, etc.) for each different type of output or I/O buffer on the IC.